unilaiva/unilaiva-songbook/README.md

 need to link them within the `temp` directory, to create directory structure equivalent to the one in the project's root.
 Instead of linking with `ln -s`, you can copy the files, but need to remember to do it every time modification to the source is made, and new compilation is required.
-Then `pdflatex` is run, the indexes created, and finally `pdflatex` is executed two more times.
-You actually **do** need all three cycles of `pdflatex` to get everything right.
+Then `lualatex` is run, the indexes created, and finally `lualatex` is executed two more times.
+You actually **do** need all three cycles of `lualatex` to get everything right.
 In the end, you will have the result document, `unilaiva-songbook.pdf` in the `temp` directory.
 Use similar procedure for other `.tex` documents in the project's root.

-#### Font problems ####

-Note that on some distributions, for example on Ubuntu 20.04, there is a problem with the medium weight Noto Sans font.
-The songbook will compile, but with incorrect fonts.
-The compile script will display a warning about this.
-To mitigate, one could change the `\usepackage[medium,extrabold]{noto}` to `\usepackage[regular,extrabold]{noto}` in `tex/unilaiva-songbook_common.sty`, but it would result in lighter and less readable fonts.

-A better solution to this and other distribution specific problems is to compile using **Option ONE**, the Docker container.
+It is recommended to use `lualatex` engine, but with a little tweaking it is also possible to compile with other LaTeX engines.